cs1302uga/cs1302-minesweeper-alpha/README.md

 row numbers, column numbers, and mine field contents are padded with whitespace in a way that accomodates the multiple digit index values.
 Additionally, when padding is performed, **all affected index values and square contents are to be right aligned**.
+In other words, the padding is printed first.
 For example, let's assume we are playing a `12`-by-`5` game of Minesweeper.
 When the game starts, the interface should look like this:

 ```